-It must be stressed that this approach is a preliminary building block in laying the foundations of a possible national approach.
-It does not represent the imposition of a single national ticketing solution, or mandate a specific vendor or vendors.
+It must be stressed that this approach is a preliminary building block in laying the foundations of a possible national approach, and will be used initially to provide advice to NZTA Board.

 6. Implications for development of Greater Wellington integrated ticketing project